contaware/py-docs-notes/README.md

 Thanks to **destructuring** it's possible to multiple assign variables on one line: `x, y = 5, 11`.
 The expressions on the right side of the equal sign are all evaluated before any of the assignments take place: `a, b = b, a`.
 The assignment are then applied to the left side of the equal sign in left-to-right order: `i, x[i] = 1, 2`.

+By convention the `_` variable is used as a placeholder/throwaway variable in for-loops or when destructuring, and in the interactive shell it stores the last expression value.

 The variable types are **dynamic** and determined at runtime.
 The objects are subdivide into two categories:

 1. **Immutable** are objects whose internal state/values can't be changed or altered: